SpiessSolution/Attachment_PupilDilation/README.md

 ### R

-The compute environment for R can be replicated by installing the libraries specified in `R_environment`.
+The compute environment for R can be replicated by installing the libraries specified in `R_environment.txt`.

 ## Application